Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/services/monitoring/utils/httpClient/functions/setupTimingInterceptors.md

 `AxiosInstance`

-Axios instance to configure with timing interceptors
+The AxiosInstance to configure with timing interceptors.

 ## Returns